top of page

 The verb 'clarify' has its roots in the Latin word 'clarificare,' which is a combination of 'clarus,' meaning 'clear,' and 'facere,' meaning 'to make' or 'to do.'
 Thus, 'clarify' originally meant 'to make clear' or 'to make something clear.'
 The Latin etymology reflects the essence of the word, as 'clarify' is used to describe the process of making something more understandable or specific, removing ambiguity or confusion.
 It emphasizes the act of bringing clarity to a situation, idea, or piece of information, a crucial function in communication and problem-solving.
 The etymology of 'clarify' highlights its role in ensuring that information is transparent and comprehensible, aiding in effective communication and comprehension.

-Quiz: Find the meaning of clarify
+Find the correct meaning of the verb clarify:

 Try Again!